-This is a guest blog written by Doug Smith of Castle Rock Capital Management
+This is a guest blog written by Doug Smith of Castle Rock Capital Management to explain the best practices of loan underwriting for private lending investments.

 More and more self-directed IRA owners lend money from their IRAs than ever before.
 Private lending investments are an amazing way to grow your IRA’s balance to new heights and secure your future with a lucrative passive income stream.
 But, a vast majority of people that lend out of their IRAs have no formal credit check background.
 This can sometimes get them into deep trouble.